pellierd/pddl4j/docs/pddl_tutorial.rst

       :class: with-shadow
       :scale: 80

-There are different kind of pieces at the beginning of the supply chain.
-A tray contains only one kind of pieces, and, each piece undergoes a sequence of operations from the beginning to the end of the supply chain.
+There are different symbolType of pieces at the beginning of the supply chain.
+A tray contains only one symbolType of pieces, and, each piece undergoes a sequence of operations from the beginning to the end of the supply chain.
 At the beginning of the supply chain, a unit is used to store all the trays.
 The units can have several inputs named "conveyors".
 The conveyors and the units are specific to a set of pieces: pieces are admissible to identified conveyors and units.
 Initially, every processing (unit loading/unloading, robot movements etc.) was hard-coded in a database by human operators.
 Automated planning is now used to optimize unit/robot scheduling and to increase production efficiency.

 .. todo::
     * Try to write your own domain file for this problem.